oracle-livelabs/sprints/data-management/sprint-geometery-and-spatial-index-creation/sprint-geometery-and-spatial-index-creation.md

 * Creating longitute/latitude point geometries is simplified by requiring only coordinates in the constructor.
 * Creating spatial indexes is simplified by automatically creating required spatial metadata.

-1. Let's start by creating a table for our geometry.
+1. Let's start by creating a table for our geometries.

     > NOTE: In this example we load a point and polygon into the same table.
 While this is technically allowed, best practice is to store point features such as geocoded address locations in a separate table from polygon features such as county polygons.